About the CommerceTools category

 Any transformers set here will be executed before the Request Parameters are loaded.
 So, you can add any transformer to provide and manipulate the request parameters into anything you need, either as path parameters and/or as query parameters of an entity.

-1. Go to Connections → Outgoing, create a new outgoing configuration and select Commercetools Publisher as the publisher.
+1. Go to Integrations → Outgoing, create a new outgoing configuration and select Commercetools Publisher as the publisher.

-3. Select the Action that you want the publisher to perform with the data.
+3. Select the Method that you want the publisher to perform with the data.

 4. Select the Commercetools entity you want the data to be published to.